OM System OM-3

 Monochrome

 For black and white photography, the OM-3 allows the development and storage of up to four monochrome profiles accessible via the creative dial.
-By selecting one of eight color filters spanning the entire hue range of visible light and configuring their respective strength in 3 increments, you can recreate the effect of a lens filter or emulate the unique spectral sensitivity of specific film stocks.
+Users can select one of eight color filters spanning the visible light hue range and configure their strength in 3 increments to recreate lens filter effects or emulate specific film stocks.

 OM-3 Custom Monochrome Profile with Grain set to “High”